medvied/mze/mze.rst

     * - R.dead-link-detector
       - It MUST be a way to detect and show all internal and external dead links.
+    * - R.intregration.git
+      - It MUST be possible to set up an update to a record whenever a git repo is updated.

 Design